Oracle NetSuite Corporate Communications

 Short-term deferred revenue grew by 5% to $63.9 million over the first quarter of 2008.
 This is compared to a growth rate of 2% in the first quarter of 2008 over the fourth quarter of 2007, a 127% improvement in the rate of growth.
 These comparisons exclude the accounting impact of the Company's 2006 partnership agreements related to its Japanese subsidiary.

 "While traditional mid-market application vendors struggle, our growth and record Q2 results validate our belief that mid-sized companies are hungry for an integrated suite of applications delivered on demand," said Zach Nelson, CEO of NetSuite.
-"Our continued success indicates that adding industry-specific functionality to support the needs of larger organizations, and investing in the services and support that make customers successful with NetSuite, are the right strategies and will continue to expand our market."
+"Our continued success indicates that adding industry-specific functionality to support the needs of larger organisations, and investing in the services and support that make customers successful with NetSuite, are the right strategies and will continue to expand our market."

 Q3 FY08: For thethird quarter of2008, NetSuite expects total revenue in the range of $40.0 million to $40.7 million.
 Non-GAAP net loss, which excludes the impact of stock-based compensation expense and the amortization of acquisition-related intangible assets, is expected to be in the range of $(1.5 million) to $(0.9 million).
 Non-GAAP net loss per share is expected to be in the range of approximately $(0.02) to $(0.01).
 Weighted average shares for the quarter are estimated to be approximately 62.3 million shares.